The vast

 unlikely, if not impossible.
 Heading for neutral Switzerland or Sweden was

-often the only alternative to a German POW camp, a fate which no aircrew
+often the only alternative to an Axis POW camp, a fate which no aircrew

 unsuccessfully.
 During the war, German propagandists claimed that some